seanbfield/pern/README.md

 # Environment variables

-Create a .env file in the root folder of this project with the following variables:
+Create a .env file in the root folder of this project's API (i.e ./api/.env) with the following variables:

 ```
 SERVER_PROTOCOL=http